dtvu94/pdf-creator/pdf-creator/README.md

 5. **Repeater data** — shown once per repeater; provide a JSON array of items.
 6. **Metadata** — fill in PDF metadata (title, author, subject, keywords, dates).
 7. **Password** — set an optional password to encrypt the PDF.
+8. **PDF/A** — select PDF/A part (1/2/3) and conformance level (A/B/U) for archival output.
+9. **Digital Signature** — upload a PKCS#12 or JKS keystore with signing metadata.

 After all steps complete, the PDF is generated and downloaded.
+PDF/A conversion, digital signing, and password encryption are delegated to the `pdfa-generator` service (default `http://localhost:8090`, configurable via the `PDFA_SERVICE_URL` environment variable).

 ---